neurord/moose_nerp/README.md

 1. clone one of the packages, e.g. d1d2
 2. edit param_chan to specify ion channels and their gating.
-  - Gate equations have the form:
+  - Gate equations for TypicalOneD channels have the form:
     + AlphaBetaChannelParams (specify forward and backward transition rates):
       - alpha(v) or beta(v) = (rate + B * v) / (C + exp((v + vhalf) / vslope))
     + StandardMooseTauInfChannelParams (specify steady state and time constants):